myoungblom/mtb_ExpEvo_RNA/README.md

 B EvA - comparison of evolved to ancestral gene expression in biofilm populations

+Data QC – batch effects, biological replicate concordance, etc

 Duplication - analysis of differential expression within large duplication

 Evo BvP - comparison of biofilm to planktonic gene expression in evolved populations

 P EvA - comparison of evolved to ancestral gene expression in planktonic populations

+Sautons & Stationary – analysis of effects of media and growth phase on the transcriptome

 ncRNA sORF - analysis of differential expression of ncRNAs and sORFs